 - a.
-Allocation Amount: \$321,278,580

-- b.
-Maximum Award: \$40,000,000 per development

-- c.
-Eligible Applicants: Acting individually or as participants in a LP or LLC:

-- i.
-For-profit developers/borrowers

-- ii.
-Public housing authorities HCHA and HHA

-- iii.
-Not-for-profit developers/borrowers

-- iv.
-Units of general local government
+Allocation Amount: \$350,050,472 - b.
+Maximum Award: \$40,000,000 per development - c.
+Eligible Applicants: Acting individually or as participants in a LP or LLC: - i.
+For-profit developers/borrowers - ii.
+Public housing authorities HCHA and HHA - iii.
+Not-for-profit developers/borrowers - iv.
+Units of general local government - d.

-- d.
 Eligible Activity: Rehabilitation, Reconstruction, New Construction, and Acquisition.
 HCDA Section 105 (a)(1), 105(a)(3-4), 105(a)(7-8), 105(a)(11), and 105(a)(14-15).
 A waiver eligible under 83 FR 5844 permits new housing construction. - e.
 Eligibility Criteria: - i.
 Project must meet CDBG-DR eligibility requirements - ii.
 Development must be located within the city limits of Houston, except in certain cases where the City and County partner on projects that provide housing - iii.
 At a minimum, 51 percent of the units rehabilitated or developed will be reserved under a lien period for LMI households earning 80 percent or less of the AMFI at affordable rents.
-For rehabilitation or reconstruction, the lien period will be a minimum of 15 years; and for new construction, the lien period will be a minimum of 20 years. - iv.
-Lien periods will be established and affordable rents will comply with High HOME Investment Partnership (HOME) Rents and other existing Land Use Restriction Agreement (LURA) restrictions, as applicable. - v.
+For rehabilitation, the lien period will be a minimum of 15 years; and for reconstruction or new construction, the lien period will be a minimum of 20 years. - iv.
+Lien periods will be established and affordable rents with the Low-Income Housing Credit rent limits, 26 U.S. Code § 42 (g)(2)(a), and other existing Land Use Restriction Agreement (LURA) restrictions, as applicable.
+Housing Tax Credit (HTC) rent limits will be used to identify rents for target AMFI levels to align with the Local Needs Assessment. - v.
 Any substantial rehabilitation, as defined by 24 CFR 5.100, or new construction of a building with more than four rental units will include installation of broadband infrastructure, as required. - vi.
-Property owners receiving disaster assistance that triggers the flood insurance purchase requirement have a statutory responsibility to notify any transferee of the requirement to obtain and maintain flood insurance in writing and to maintain such written notification in the documents evidencing the transfer of the property, and the transferring owner may be liable if he or she fails to do so. - vii.
+Projects with eight (8) or more units must ensure construction costs are reasonable and consistent with market costs at the time and place of construction; - vii.
+Property owners receiving disaster assistance that triggers the flood insurance purchase requirement have a statutory responsibility to notify any transferee of the requirement to obtain and maintain flood insurance in writing and to maintain such written notification in the documents evidencing the transfer of the property, and the transferring owner may be liable if he or she fails to do so. - viii.
 Section 582 of the National Flood Insurance Reform Act of 1994, as amended, (42 U.S.C.
 5154a) prohibits flood disaster assistance in certain circumstances.
 In general, it provides that no Federal disaster relief assistance in a flood disaster area may be used to make a payment (including any loan assistance payment) to a person for "repair, replacement, or restoration" for damage to any personal, residential, or commercial property if that person at any time has received Federal flood disaster assistance that was conditioned on the person first having obtained flood insurance under applicable Federal law and the person has subsequently failed to obtain and maintain flood insurance as required under applicable Federal law on such property.
-No disaster assistance may be provided for the repair, replacement, or restoration of a property to a person who has failed to meet this requirement. - f.
-Selection Criteria: The selection criteria will likely include, but is not limited to, the following: - a.
-Housing types - b.
-Organizational experience - c.
-Project location information - d.
-Neighborhood, development and site amenities - e.
+No disaster assistance may be provided for the repair, replacement, or restoration of a property to a person who has failed to meet this requirement.

+- f.
+Selection Criteria: The selection criteria will likely include, but is not limited to, the following:

+- a.
+Housing types

+- b.
+Organizational experience

+- c.
+Project location information

+- d.
+Neighborhood, development and site amenities

+- e.
 Financial analysis